-4.4.6 General Procedures:
+4.6.6 General Procedures:

-- A. The immediate supervisor's office shall be responsible for managing and coordinating the student evaluation. - B. Faculty members to be evaluated by their students in a given semester shall be notified prior to the evaluation taking place.

-- C. To allay student fears, student anonymity shall be protected throughout the student evaluation process. - D. The aggregate results of the student evaluation (and the evaluation forms) shall be made available to the faculty member only after all grades for the given semester have been processed. - E. Students shall never suffer any retaliation for evaluations or comments on the evaluation form, or for oral or written comments made to administrative evaluators or their designees. - F. Student evaluations are to be used as one source of evaluative information by evaluators in writing the formal evaluation of the instructor, a summary of which will be attached to the evaluation
+- A. The immediate supervisor's office shall be responsible for managing and coordinating the student evaluation. - B. Faculty members to be evaluated by their students in a given semester shall be notified prior to the evaluation taking place. - C. To allay student fears, student anonymity shall be protected throughout the student evaluation process. - D. The aggregate results of the student evaluation (and the evaluation forms) shall be made available to the faculty member only after all grades for the given semester have been processed. - E. Students shall never suffer any retaliation for evaluations or comments on the evaluation form, or for oral or written comments made to administrative evaluators or their designees. - F. Student evaluations are to be used as one source of evaluative information by evaluators in writing the formal evaluation of the instructor, a summary of which will be attached to the evaluation.

-4.5 Classroom Observations:
+4.7 Classroom Observations:

-- 4.5.1 Each evaluation shall be based upon at least two peer observations and one observation by the direct manager, in the case of Contract, Regular, and Temporary Full-time faculty, and one peer observation and one observation by the direct manager in the case of Adjunct faculty, following the process and timeline detailed in the Faculty Peer Review Handbook. - 4.5.2 If a faculty member's assignment includes one or more online section(s), at least one team member will observe the online section.
-In the case of an online class observation, the evaluator(s) and the faculty member will mutually schedule at least one session during which the faculty member will navigate the online classroom in the presence of the evaluator(s) in order to provide access to the secured online classroom environment.
-In addition, each evaluator assigned to observe an online class will be added to the respective course shell as a student for a pre-agreed one-week period to allow the observation of instruction. - 4.5.3 Data collection will include a pre-conference between evaluators and the instructor to obtain information which may include, but is not limited to; lesson plans, course syllabi, and course and class goals, or other information pertaining to the instructor's assignment.
-In the case of online classes, data collection may include, but is not limited to, evidence of regular, effective, faculty-initiated student contact. - 4.6 Areas of Evaluation for Counselors: Counselors shall be evaluated on the following criteria.
-If the counseling faculty member also teaches, the formal evaluation shall also include areas of instructional and student evaluations.
-See specific criteria in evaluation form.
+- 4.7.1 Each performance review shall be based upon at least two peer observations and one observation by the direct manager for Contract, Regular, and Temporary Full-time faculty, and one peer observation and one observation by the direct manager for Adjunct faculty, following the process and timeline detailed in this article.
+(Cite section of article.) - 4.7.2 If a faculty member's assignment includes one or more online section(s), at least one team member will observe the online section.
+In the case of an online class observation, the reviewer(s) and the faculty member will mutually schedule at least one session during which the faculty member will navigate the online classroom in the presence of the reviewer(s).
+Faculty will be given the opportunity to explain and demonstrate course organization and instructional design, assessment of student work, accuracy, and currency of course materials, and how the faculty member maintains regular and substantive/effective faculty-initiated contact with students, as well as evidence of meeting accessibility standards.
+(Ed code, Section 55204) In addition, each reviewer assigned to observe an online class will be added to the respective course shell as a student for an agreed-upon one-week period to allow the observation of instruction. - 4.7.3 Data collection will include a pre-conference between reviewers and the instructor to obtain information which may include, but is not limited to; lesson plans, course syllabi, and course and class goals, or other information pertaining to the instructor's assignment.
+In the case of online classes, data collection may include, but is not limited to, evidence of regular, effective, faculty-initiated student contact.
+(Ed code, Section 55204)

+4.8 Areas of Performance Review for Counselors:

+Counselors shall be reviewed on the following criteria.
+If the counseling faculty member also teaches, the formal review shall also include instructional criteria noted above and student reviews.
+See specific criteria in listed above and on the review form.

-- 4.6.1 Counseling Effectiveness
+- 4.8.1 Counseling Effectiveness

-- 4.6.2 Area / Departmental Responsibilities and College-Wide Service
+- 4.8.2 Area / Departmental Responsibilities and College-Wide Service

-- 4.6.3 Professional Development
+- 4.8.3 Professional Development

-- 4.7 Areas of Evaluation for Librarians: Librarians shall be evaluated on the criteria listed below.
-If the librarian teaches, the formal evaluation shall also include areas of instructional and student evaluations.
-See specific criteria in evaluation form.
+4.9 Areas of Performance Review for Librarians:

+Librarians shall be reviewed on the criteria listed below.
+If the librarian teaches, the formal review shall also include the instructional criteria listed above and on the review form.

-- 4.7.1 Librarian Effectiveness
+- 4.9.1 Librarian Effectiveness

-- 4.7.2 Area / Departmental Responsibilities and College-Wide Service
+- 4.9.2 Area / Departmental Responsibilities and College-Wide Service

-- 4.7.3 Professional Development
+- 4.9.3 Professional Development

-4.8 Coordinator Evaluation
+4.10 Coordinator Performance Review: